mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

 }
 ```

-Using the trained simple linear SVM model, apply the model to the normalized validation dataset to check the accuracy of the model
+Using the trained simple linear SVM model, apply the model to the normalized validation dataset to check the accuracy of the model.
 ``` r
 # Normalized validation set predictions
 pred_validation <- predict(quality_classifier, validation_norm)